The Fine Art of Packing Light

 How to tell if you've overpacked

 Just bring trial sizes or travel sizes of toiletries—shampoo, toothpaste, tiny bar of soap, etc. You can restock some of it from hotel freebies as you go, and if you run out, European grocery stores and convenience shops carry most major US brands, plus their own product lines that are just as good if not better.
-In fact, a tube of Plident toothpaste from Croatia makes a pretty nifty and offbeat souvenir.
+In fact, a tube of Biodent toothpaste makes a pretty nifty and offbeat souvenir.

 Trust me, you'll be thankful later when you easily shoulder you bag and zip off to your hotel while the guy who sat next to you on the plane gets a hernia just trying to get his luggage out of the airport.